andr9528/MythologyWars/Mythology Wars Description.md

 #### Specific Buildings

 #### Specific Units
+##### Gatherer; Norse Unique Villager
+This unit replaces the generic Villager, and is only capable of building farms.
+They do not have any benefits to any particular resource gathering.

+##### Dwarf; Norse Unique Villager
+Unique Villager, only accessible as the Norse, who is better at collecting Stone and Gold, but worse at Food and Wood.
+Each of the resource gather rates are modified by 25%, in their respective directions.
+They can only build Farms, just like the Gatherer.
+They are like their generic part Trained at the Town Center.

+Training a Dwarf cost:
+ - Food: 75
+ - Population: 1
+##### Ox Cart
+The Norse Drop site for resources collected by their villagers, allowing any resource to be dropped off at them.
+As it is a unit, it can move around with the Villager.
+Because of this, they are also slightly more expensive versus other civilizations drop sites, as those are stationary.
+They are trained at the Town Center

+Training an Ox Cart cost:
+ - Food: 50
+ - Wood: 50
+ - Stone: 25
+ - Population: 1

 ### Atlantean
 The Atlanteans are unique, in that they do not worship Gods, but instead Titans.
-Titans are more primordial beings, linked with aspects of creation, rendering their upgrades strong, at the cost of weaker God powers.
+Titans are more primordial beings, linked with aspects of creation, rendering their unique upgrades strong, at the cost of weaker God powers.
 #### Titans

 #### Favor Generation